DonnchaC/onionbalance/docs/running-onionbalance.rst

   How often should to check if new descriptors need to be published for the master hidden service (default: 360 seconds).

+INITIAL_DELAY
+  How long to wait between starting OnionBalance and publishing the master descriptor.
+If you have more than 20 backend instances you may need to wait longer for all instance descriptors to download before starting (default: 45 seconds).

+DISTINCT_DESCRIPTORS
+  Distinct descriptors are used if you have more than 10 backend instances.
+  At the cost of scalability, this can be disabled to appear more like a standard onion service. (default: True)

 The following options typically do not need to be modified by the end user:

 REPLICAS